 So, how do you build support?

-- (For youth ensembles) Parents are more likely to support your cause if they understand how their child will benefit from participating in the ensemble, what the ensembles future plans/goals are and the reputation of the ensemble and director.
+youth ensembles: Parents are more likely to support your cause if they understand how their child will benefit from participating in the ensemble, what the ensembles future plans/goals are, and the reputation of the ensemble and director.

 A good press kit meets all of the needs for support:

-- For Parents and Administration – It shows what the ensemble has been up to in recent years; how it has grown, succeeded and transformed the lives of the participants involved.
-It discusses future goals for the ensemble (future travel destinations, upcoming projects) and it provides the credentials for the director.
+parents and administration: It shows what the ensemble has been up to in recent years and how the ensemble has grown, succeeded, and transformed the lives of the participants involved.
+It discusses future goals for the ensemble (future travel destinations, upcoming projects), and it provides the credentials for the director.

 Once you’ve built your reputation from the ground up, fundraising and recruiting are the next logical steps.